EnergyModelsX/EnergyModelsHeat.jl/docs/src/nodes/thermalenergystorage.md

 ## [Introduced type and its fields](@id nodes-ThermalEnergyStorage-fields)

+The [`HeatPump`](@ref) is implemented as equivalent to a [`RefStorage`](@extref EnergyModelsBase.RefStorage).
-For the [`ThermalEnergyStorage`](@ref) node, heat losses are quantified through a heat loss factor that describes the amount of thermal energy that is lost in relation to the storage level of the respective timeperiod.
+Hence, it utilizes the same functions declared in `EnergyModelsBase`.
+For the [`ThermalEnergyStorage`](@ref) node, heat losses are additionally quantified through a heat loss factor that describes the amount of thermal energy that is lost in relation to the storage level of the respective timeperiod.
 The main difference to RefStorage is that these heat losses occur independently of the storage use, i.e. in every operational period unless the storage level is zero.

 !!!This node is currently only available with the StorageBehaviour CyclicPeriods!!!